alithya-oss/backstage-plugins/workspaces/rag-ai/plugins/rag-ai-backend-retrieval-augmenter/api-report.md

     source: EmbeddingsSource,
     filter?: EntityFilterShape,
   ): Promise<EmbeddingDoc[]>;
-  // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-  // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" protected getSplitter(): RecursiveCharacterTextSplitter;
+  protected getSplitter(): RecursiveCharacterTextSplitter;
   // (undocumented)
   get vectorStore(): RoadieVectorStore;
 }

-// Warning: (ae-missing-release-tag) "RoadieEmbeddingsConfig" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface RoadieEmbeddingsConfig {
   // (undocumented)